jyotsna-penumaka/2020-sensor-miniproject/Report.md

 <img width="632" alt="Screen Shot 2020-09-15 at 10 21 35 PM" src="https://user-images.githubusercontent.com/60219242/93285042-faef3f00-f7a1-11ea-8455-84a45c3f853c.png">

-Yes it mimics the erlang distribution which is used to predict waiting times in queuing systems.
+Yes, it mimics the Erlang distribution which is used to predict waiting times in queuing systems.
+Erlang distrubution is also specific case of a Gamma distrubtion.
+Since the time intervals for all three rooms are the same, we are using one probability distribution function graph to represent them.

 ## Task 3